-The cuvette chamber on the SpectraMax Plus 384 is located at the right front of the instrument.
-You manually lift up the lid over the chamber to insert or remove a cuvette.
+The SpectraMax ABS Plus has a cuvette chamber on the top center of the instrument.
+Press down on the cuvette chamber lid to open the lid and insert or remove a cuvette.
 The chamber contains springs that position the cuvette in the proper alignment for a read.
 You must manually close the cuvette door before you initiate a read.

 Handle cuvettes on the frosted sides only.
-Place the cuvette into the chamber so that the "reading" (clear) sides face left and right.
+Place the cuvette into the chamber so that the "reading" (clear) sides face the front and the rear of the instrument.